| | |

 Blue mixing bowl with flour, yeast sponge, egg and sour cream.

-The easiest way to knead by hand is by pushing the dough away from you with the heel of your palm, then folding it over itself with your fingers, and pulling it back.
-Rotate the dough clockwise and repeat until you have a ball formed.
+At this stage, this yeast dough is sticky.
+This is normal.
+Invert the dough onto a floured work surface. (steps 1-3).
+Knead the dough for about 5-7 minutes.
+To knead, use a simple kneading method.
+The easiest way to knead by hand is to push the dough away from you with the heel of your palm, then fold it over itself with your fingers, and pull it back.
+Rotate the dough clockwise and repeat until a ball forms.
+This dough is a bit sticky; it’s normal.

 Hand kneading yeast dough on marble countertop.